google/draco/README.md

 In general, the more you quantize your attributes the better compression rate you will get.
 It is up to your project to decide how much deviation it will tolerate.
-In general, most projects can set quantizations values of about `14` without any noticeable difference in quality.
+In general, most projects can set quantization values of about `14` without any noticeable difference in quality.

 The compression level (`-cl`) parameter turns on/off different compression